 “Brian Bill, my cousin, was one of those heroes.
 Brian was noble, compassionate, gentle, humble, and dedicated to his family and teammates.
 But what I saw personally was his joy and love for others.” –Brian’s cousin, Julia Davis, Westover School senior

-The Travis Manion Foundation is honoring SOC (SEAL) Bill along with his two best friends, SOC (SEAL) Adam Brown, KIA March 18, 2010, SO2 (SEAL) Marc Lee, KIA Aug.
+The Travis Manion Foundation honored SOC (SEAL) Bill along with his two best friends, SOC (SEAL) Adam Brown, KIA March 18, 2010, SO2 (SEAL) Marc Lee, KIA Aug.
 2, 2006, and the 29 men, who died on his helicopter on Aug.
-6, 2011 through our Character Does Matter program.
+6, 2011 through the Character Does Matter program.
 Bill’s cousin, Julia Davis presented the “If Not Me, Then Who…” Service Challenge to 43 students at Westover School in Middlebury, Conn. on Feb.
 18, 2013.
-The girls were challenged to learn the stories of the Fallen Heroes and continue their legacies of service in their own community.
+The girls were challenged to learn the stories of the Fallen Heroes and continue their legacies of service within their own community.

 Department of Defense

 Brian Bill Memorial Fund